 • Identify the Third Best – the design that can be validated in time to meet an identified.

 In conclusion, physical database design is no easy feat.
 If you feel intimidated by it, you’re not the only one.
-Learn more about Relational Junction for data warehousing and integration or contact a member of our team for more information!
+Contact a member of our team for more information!